Financial Health Calculator

 What's the basis for the other thresholds?

 Here are the bases for each threshold, mapped to public sources as far as possible.
-Emergency fund of 3–6 months: the US Consumer Financial Protection Bureau (CFPB) explicitly recommends 3–6 months of living expenses, and academically, Greninger et al. (1996, Financial Services Review) — a Delphi study of 156 financial-planning experts — established 'liquid assets ÷ monthly expenses' as a core measure of financial security.
-Savings rate ≥ 20%: matches the 20% for saving and debt repayment in the widely used '50/30/20' rule from Elizabeth Warren and Amelia Warren Tyagi's All Your Worth (2005); the same Greninger study also includes a savings-ratio benchmark.
+Emergency fund of 3–6 months: 3–6 months is a widely used rule of thumb (the US Consumer Financial Protection Bureau (CFPB) and others encourage building emergency savings, but advise sizing it to your own situation rather than a fixed number of months), and academically, Greninger et al. (1996, Financial Services Review) — a Delphi study of 156 financial-planning experts — established 'liquid assets ÷ monthly expenses' as a core measure of financial security.
 Liquidity ratio: this tool simply borrows the corporate accounting 'current ratio' (current assets ÷ current liabilities) standard of about 150–200% (1.5–2×) — originally a corporate-side metric.
 Note that the personal-finance liquidity measure research actually validates is the months-of-expenses one above (the emergency fund); the liquidity ratio here is just a supplementary read on short-term solvency.
 Debt-to-asset 20–50% is a common rule of thumb, while the 22× DBR is an explicit Taiwan FSC regulation.
 Overall, apart from DBR, treat these as reference benchmarks, not absolute standards.

 Built by indigo.la.ringo · AppicLab ·